 With limited land available for new development, high levels of local capacity, and a history of successful strategic housing development, Sudbury will continue to advance a thoughtful, sustainable housing approach.
 A fundamental component of this approach will be careful consideration of new housing options in specific areas of the community.
 While architects have been designing high quality, small-scale multi-unit housing in New England for centuries, it is only recently that planners have made strides in gathering this work into cohesive guidance that helps municipalities think about this from a "land use" perspective.
-The term "missing middle housing" is now a common term for a range of types that can be woven into predominantly single-family communities in a way that enhances character and meets housing needs, including in some cases market-rate affordability.
-Missing middle housing gets its name from the premise that many communities provide single family homes and the occasional large multi-family complex...but nothing in between.17
+"Missing middle housing" or "middle housing" are now common terms for a range of housing types that can be woven into predominantly single-family communities in a way that enhances character and meets housing needs, including in some cases market-rate affordability.
+Middle housing gets its name from the premise that many communities provide single family homes and the occasional large multi-family complex...but nothing in between.17

-This diagram helps to illustrate the concept of missing middle housing, illustrating the diversity of housing types that are generally unaccounted for in local zoning bylaws.
+This diagram helps to illustrate the concept of middle housing, illustrating the diversity of housing types that are generally unaccounted for in local zoning bylaws.
 By including some of these options in a Use Table, a town like Sudbury would be able to consider more precisely where different housing types might be appropriate.
 Opportunities for larger developable parcels or for small parcels scattered across town could help Sudbury meet the needs of older residents and first-time homebuyers.

-Missing Middle Housing.
+Middle Housing.
 Source: Opticos Design.